-If Microsoft "pulls" a bad patch, in the new distributed model, how can Desktop Central remove it?It is recommended to use "Test and Approve" feature, which can test the patches on lab machine and then approve it automatically before deployment.
+If Microsoft "pulls" a bad patch, in the new distributed model, how can Endpoint Central remove it?It is recommended to use "Test and Approve" feature, which can test the patches on lab machine and then approve it automatically before deployment.
 We also have patch removal/roll back option, which can be used to handle these situations.

 Can I schedule a reboot for a specific time after patches are installed?
 For servers as well as desktops?We do not have an option to schedule the reboot, however, you can customize the deployment to a specific time interval and configure a reboot to meet your requirement.

 Is there a way to be alerted about when zero day patches become available to download so we can ensure to get those pushed instead of having to wait for the scheduled policy?You can create a separate "Deployment Policy" for such requirements and get them deployed automatically.

 How often should the patch scan be ran, is there a manual setting?It depends on the number of computers.
 Usually in an enterprise, it is done at least once in a week using Automated Patch Deployment (APD) task.

 Should the computer need to be connected to admin account, for getting the patches deployed?
 Or can it be regular user account?Managed computers can be use regular user account, since the agent is running in the system account it would have the privilege to install the patches.

 How to specify languages for patches?
 The product will automatically detect the language based on the operating system.